NishilHoogar/Whodunnit/README.md

-#WHodunnit?
-#Find the culprit by matching their fingerprints!
+Find the culprit by matching their fingerprints!